 Need to Know – Bell Gorge Wilderness Lodge Upgrade

 Located 200 metres off the Gibb River Road, the lodge offers easy access to Bell, Windjana, Galvans and Barnett River gorges, as well as Tunnel Creek.
-This remote Kimberley wilderness property now includes 26 brand new tented cabins with state-of-the art facilities including contemporary interiors, private ensuites with clean flush toilets, comfortable beds with crisp linen, as well as solar power and a hot water plant.
+This remote Kimberley wilderness property now includes 26 refurbished tented cabins with state-of-the art facilities including contemporary interiors, private ensuites with clean flush toilets, comfortable beds with crisp linen, as well as solar power and a hot water plant.

-APT’s three exclusive wilderness lodges located at Mitchell Falls, the Bungle Bungle range and Bell Gorge are strategically positioned to maximise experiences in these remote regions, so guests spend less time driving through this vast land and more time exploring.
+APT’s three exclusive wilderness lodges located at Mitchell Falls, the Bungle Bungle Range and Bell Gorge are strategically positioned to maximise experiences in these remote regions, so guests spend less time driving through this vast land and more time exploring.
 Together with APT’s extensive Kimberley cruise offering, APT has the most comprehensive program in the Kimberley region.

 Images in this article are courtesy of Francesco Riccardo Iacomino, Steve Strike